-93 https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:12012P/TXT&from=EN developing world, coupled with increasing rural to urban migration, has led to a boom in mega-cities.
+93 https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:12012P/TXT&from=EN billion people - two-thirds of all humanity.
+Sustainable development cannot be achieved without significantly transforming the way we build and manage our urban spaces.
+The rapid growth of cities in the developing world, coupled with increasing rural to urban migration, has led to a boom in mega-cities.
 Extreme poverty is often concentrated in urban spaces, and national and city governments struggle to accommodate the rising population in these areas.
 Making cities safe and sustainable means ensuring access to safe and affordable housing and upgrading slum settlements.
 It also involves investment in public transport, creating green public spaces, and improving urban planning and management in a way that is both participatory and inclusive.